NLSIR is now accepting submissions for Vol. 32(2): Special Issue on Reservations and Affirmative Action Policies in India

-1. Long Articles: Between 5000 and 8000 words, inclusive of footnotes.
+- Long Articles: Between 5,000 and 10,000 words.
 Papers in this category are expected to engage with the theme and literature comprehensively, and offer an innovative reassessment of the current understanding of that theme.
 It is advisable, though not necessary, to choose a theme that is of contemporary importance.
 Purely theoretical pieces are also welcome.

-2. Essays: Between 3000 and 5000 words, inclusive of footnotes.
+- Essays: Between 3,000 and 5,000 words.
 Essays are far more concise in scope.
-These papers usually deal with a very specific issue, and argue that the issue must be conceptualized differently.
-They are more engaging, and make a more easily identifiable, concrete argument.
+These papers usually deal with a very specific issue and argue that the issue must be conceptualized differently.
+They are more engaging and make a more easily identifiable, concrete argument.

-3. Case Notes and Legislative Comments: Between 1500 and 2500 words, inclusive of footnotes.
+- Case Notes and Legislative Comments: Between 1,500 and 2,500 words.
 This is an analysis of any contemporary judicial pronouncement or a new piece of legislation whether in India or elsewhere.
-The note must identify and examine the line of cases in which the decision in question came about, and comment on implications for the evolution of that branch of law.
-In case of legislative comment the note must analyze the objective of the legislation and the legal impact the same is expected to have.
+The note must identify and examine the line of cases in which the decision in question came about and comment on implications for the evolution of that branch of law.
+In case of legislative comment, the note must analyze the objective of the legislation and the legal impact the same is expected to have.

 Formatting and Citation Guidelines

-The body of the manuscript should be in Times New Roman, font size 12 with double line spacing.
+The body of the manuscript should be in Times New Roman, font size 12 with 1.5 line spacing.
 The footnotes should be in Times New Roman, font size 10 with single line spacing.

 The manuscript should contain only footnotes (and not end notes) as a method of citation.
-Citations must conform to the Bluebook (20th edn.) style of citation.
+Citations must conform to OSCOLA (Oxford University Standard for the Citation of Legal Authorities) (4th edn.) style of citation.

 How to submit?

 The NLSIR only accepts electronic submissions.
-Submissions may be emailed to email@example.com under the subject heading “30(1) NLSIR – Submissions.”
+Submissions may be emailed to email@example.com under the subject heading “32(2) NLSIR – Submission”.
 All submissions must contain the following:

-- The manuscript in doc.x format.
+- The manuscript in .doc or .docx format.
 The manuscript should not contain the name of the author or his/her institutional affiliation or any other identification mark.

-- A cover letter containing the name of the author, professional information, the title of the manuscript, and contact information.
+- A separate cover letter in .doc or .docx format containing the name of the author, professional information, the title of the manuscript, and contact information.

-- All manuscripts must also contain an abstract of not more than 150 words.
+- An abstract of not more than 150 words.